mjacobantony-afk/M2/README.md

 # EX-06 - Looping
 ## AIM:
-Write a C program to print even numbers ranging from M to N (including M and N values).
+giWrite a C program to print even numbers ranging from M to N (including M and N values).

 ## ALGORITHM:
 1. Declare two integer variables to store the values of M and N.